isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-paint-a-deck-with-peeling-paint.markdown

 slug: /how-to-paint-a-deck-with-peeling-paint/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Perhaps your deck is covered with old peeling paint and wonders how to clean and repaint.
 Frequent [peeling paint](https://www.wikihow.com/Repair-Peeling-Paint) on your deck surfaces makes them get defaced/breached, thus losing its aesthetic appearance.

-*So, on how to paint a deck with peeling paint -Â  prepare personal protective equipment, and sort the right painting tools. *
-*Then, prepare the deck surface, select the right paint, sand/polish the deck entirely, and finally carry out the actual painting.
-Your paint deck for the outdoor deck must be quality and durable.Â *
+*So, on how to paint a deck with peeling paint -  prepare personal protective equipment, and sort the right painting tools. * *Then, prepare the deck surface, select the right paint, sand/polish the deck entirely, and finally carry out the actual painting.
+Your paint deck for the outdoor deck must be quality and durable. *
 > See Also:
 > [Stain a Deck for the First Time](https://pestpolicy.com/how-to-stain-a-deck-for-the-first-time/)
 ## Details: How To Paint a Deck with Peeling Paint Fast